 , respectively.

-Furthermore, since all of the attributes of those classes are regular fields
+Furthermore, since all the attributes of those classes are regular fields

 as defined by the root Hit